Areca palm care: quick look

 4. Temperature and Humidity

 Areca palm plants grow well in normal humidity and 65 °F- 75 °F (18 °C-24 °C) temperatures.
-This plant will doesn’t remain in good health (dark spots on leaves) at lower than 55 °F (12.7 °C) or sudden temperature drops.
-Moreover, dry air can also turn brown the leaf tips thus increasing humidity around the plant to prevent this problem.
+This plant will not remain in good health (dark spots on leaves) at lower than 55 °F (12.7 °C) or sudden temperature drops.
+Moreover, dry air can also turn brown on the leaf tips thus increasing humidity around the plant to prevent this problem.

 Fertilize about once a month with a slow-release liquid fertilizer during the spring and summer seasons.
 Suspend fertilizing during the dormant late fall and winter period.
 Moreover, do not fertilize when you have just repotted with a new potting mix.

 This plant is slightly pot-bound and crowded roots help limit the size of the plant so report it every 2-3 years.

 Replace the old soil with fresh soil one size up to the current pot without disturbing the plant too much.